1933 Auckland Rugby League season: Auckland Rugby League meetings

 George Rhodes announced his resignation of the chairmanship due to business commitments which would require him leaving Auckland regularly.
 He died suddenly near the end of the season and was buried at Waikumete Cemetery.
 His successor was Mr. G, Grey Campbell, who was a well known member of the City Council, the Transport Board, and other institutions.
 Rhodes had been chairman of the league for six and a half years.
 Mr. R. Doble said Mr. Rhodes deserved to be honoured with life membership for his many years service.
 This was endorsed by several members.
 Rhodes started out as a groundsman at Carlaw Park in 1921 before becoming the ground superintendent.
 At the league AGM it was reported that revenue for the year totalled £2,573, of which £1,791 came from gate receipts, £416 from ground rents, £68 from advertising and £45 from subscriptions.
 The profit was £754 9/3, with £572 1/3 distributed in grant to clubs.
 After other spending the total profit for the year was £182 8/.
 J. Carlaw presided over the meeting where over 100 people were in attendance.
 Mr. J. B. Donald was elected patron, Mr. J. F. W. Dickson was elected vice-president.
 At the ARL Board of Control meeting prior to the commencement of the season the chairman Mr. G. Grey Campbell said the policy of granting gate percentages to senior clubs should be retained.
 He said that it was up to the clubs to produce a high standard of play and the percentage to senior clubs would be an incentive.

 Near the conclusion of the season the Auckland Rugby League met and Mr. Campbell said “the gate receipts to date had been in excess of those last season.
 Clubs had benefited considerably from the percentage granted, and most senior clubs were now in a position to assist their players next season”.
 The intention was to carefully manage the finances of the league and “to improve the stand accommodation and give players better dressing facilities”.

 The New Zealand Herald printed an article ‘reviewing’ the season where they wrote of the visiting St George team and the standard of play in Auckland.
 They also discussed the possibility of Auckland teams touring Australia.

+Carlaw Park

+In late April efforts were made to protect players from colliding with the concrete retaining wall on the number 2 field by placing sacks filled with sand bags on the lower part of it.
+The wall had been built soon before using relief workers during the depression.